The Easiest Stuffed Pepper Recipe I Know

 Enjoy!

-Looking for more simply cozy dinner ideas?
+Looking for more simple and cozy dinner ideas?
 Check these out

 stuffed pepper on a plate with tomato sauce.